Mifiel/api-doc/source/includes/_templates.md

 Templates are a tool that allows you to create templates that have a base format.
 You can define fields within the html so you can then create a custumized document.

 <aside class="info">
-  If you want the generated documents to be endorsables you must pass the attribute <b>track: true</b> and the type of endorsable <b>type: 'promissory-note'</b>.
-Right now we only have <i>promissory-note</i> but we plan to add more in the future.
+  If you want the documents generated from the template to be endorsable, you must pass the attribute <b>track: true</b> and specify the type of endorsable document you'd like it to be.
+At the moment the only type available is promissory notes (pagarés), which you can specify by passing the attribute <b>type: 'promissory-note'</b>.
 </aside>

 ### HTTP Request